 Tip #3: Learn how you can create sanctuary in your community.

-Then watch AFSC’s recent Sanctuary Everywhere webinar to learn about successful efforts to establish sanctuary policies in cities and schools.
-In the webinar recording, you can learn from folks who have run successful campaigns to make more welcoming spaces in schools, both for immigrants targeted by ICE and those targeted by other law enforcement, and in cities.
+Watch this AFSC webinar to learn about successful efforts to establish sanctuary policies in cities and schools.
+Hear from folks who have run successful campaigns to make more welcoming spaces in schools, both for immigrants targeted by ICE and those targeted by other law enforcement, and in cities.